LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     1. On the right side, click "Run Workflow", and tap the green `Run workflow` button.
     1. Wait, and within a minute or two you should see a green checkmark indicating the workflow succeeded.

-    :material-skip-forward: To skip the detailed section, click on [Configure Identifiers for Loop](#configure-identifiers-for-loop).
+    :material-skip-forward: To skip the detailed instructions, click on [Configure Identifiers for Loop](#configure-identifiers-for-loop).

 Refer to the graphic below for the numbered steps: